dragoonDorise/pegasus-android-metadata/README.md

 Table of contents:

 - **Pegasus Metadata to launch the emulators**
-- **Bundled Pegasus Themes**
 - **Retroarch configuration**
 - **Installing this pack**
 - **Some Tips**

 ## Pegasus Metadata

-This pack offers support for the following systems with their respective emulators, you might need to download them separately from the Google Play Store or within Retroarch when a core is used for that system.
+This pack offers support for the following systems with their respective emulators, you _ might need to download them separately from the Google Play Store or within RetroArch_ when a core is used for that system.

 | System                    | Emulator                             |
 | ------------------------- | ------------------------------------ |